Editor’s note: If you’re looking for information on a newer Dodge Charger, we’ve published an updated review: 2019 Dodge Charger Review.

 What’s New: Black-painted roof option; numerous special editions

-We really liked the 2012 Dodge Charger, which built upon the previous model's best qualities -- rear-wheel drive, full-size accommodations, high-performance optional V8s and bargain pricing -- and added world-class interiors, impressive technology, a strong V-6 and improved styling.
+We really liked the 2012 Dodge Charger, which built upon the previous model’s best qualities — rear-wheel drive, full-size accommodations, high-performance optional V8s and bargain pricing — and added world-class interiors, impressive technology, a strong V-6 and improved styling.
 Quieter, quicker and more fuel-efficient, the Charger had become worthy of its legendary name.
+See the 2013 Dodge Charger models for sale near you

 The 2013 Dodge Charger has not changed much from the 2012 model we liked so much, save for the recent addition of new AWD Sport and Daytona models, as well as SE Sport Appearance and Blacktop special edition packages.
 And as the saying goes: if it ain’t broke, don’t fix it.